 Want to know how to spell “Red Bull gives you wiiings.” in hexadecimal?
 Check out these two red bull advertisement in silicon valley.
 Here’s a hex to text converter to see for yourself.
 It’s not a recruiting ad, because this is the only job they have in SF.
 Must be just advertising to thirsty programmers.
 I love it.

 Video of internal 1997 meeting 2-months after Jobs returned to Apple.
-He defines marketing as values.
 Sets the vision as something other than speeds and feeds.
 Launches the brand for the next 15-years, which you can see even today.
 The 1997 ‘Think Different’ billboards are reminiscent of the 2015 ‘Shot on Iphone 6’ billboards.

-Worth the 16 minutes if you’re interested in corporate strategy and product branding.
+Worth the 16 minutes if you’re interested in product strategy.